MathewJobey/N_Queens_Puzzle_Visualizer/README.md

 ## 📌 Example (GUI Preview)
 When running the program, a window will open showing the chessboard.
 Each valid solution is displayed step-by-step, with `Q` representing a queen's placement.

-Enjoy solving the N-Queens challenge visually! 🚀♟️🎨
+Enjoy solving the N-Queens challenge visually!✨